mindfulcoder49/iris-api-interface-generator/README.md

 - **Accessibility**: Requires an API key and incurs costs based on usage
 - **Integration**: Suitable for applications needing high-quality embeddings with scalable cloud-based processing

-Local embeddings offer a cost-effective and flexible solution for offline processing, while API-based embeddings provide advanced capabilities and scalability for cloud-based applications.
+API-based embeddings provide advanced capabilities and scalability for cloud-based applications.

 ## Attribution